m-n/lazy-susan/README.md

 algorithm that is used when collecting a token.
 To hijack CL's readtable (rt) machinery we have to use a rt in which our TOKEN-READER read macro has been set as the macro function for every character that can start a symbol or number.
-You can get such a rt -- for ascii characters on lisps that use a superset of ascii -- by calling (LS:RT).
-(LS:RT) also sets doublequote and \#: macro characters so they can use our idea of a single escape, and a macro function for \#B, \#O,
-\#X, \#R so that they can use digit separators.
+You can get such a rt -- for visible ascii characters -- by calling (LS:RT).
+(LS:RT) also sets doublequote and \#: macro characters so they can use our idea of a single escape, and a macro function for \#B, \#O, \#X, \#R so that they can use digit separators.

 Example: Traits
 ---------------